 You would think anyone in their right mind would gladly wear Personal Protective Equipment (PPE) when performing dangerous tasks.
 However, plenty of workers don’t.
 They put themselves at risk of injury or death and their employers at risk of prosecution.

 We all know that PPE can be an effective last line of protection.
-But how often do you see workers not wearing it?
+But how often do you see workers not wearing PPE?

 PPE such as hard hats, goggles, gloves and boots play a vital role in managing Health & Safety risks.
-However, historical data shows many workers suffering injury were not wearing this clothing.
+However, historical data shows many workers suffering injury were not wearing PPE.

 Health & Safety Executive figures show there are around 9,000 PPE related incidents each year.

 PPE can prevent or reduce the risk of eye, head or bodily injury from all manner of activities, often those that you might think are low risk, but especially when handling chemicals and dangerous substances or from working with machinery and tools.

 Unfortunately, history shows the PPE that employers provide is often not worn.